Generic Name and Formulations:

 Not for use in children.
 Pregnant women and those of childbearing potential should avoid handling caps.
 Pregnancy (Cat.X).
 Nursing mothers.

-Concomitant strong inhibitors of CYP3A4 (eg, ketoconazole): not recommended; caution with strong CYP2D6 inhibitors (eg, paroxetine).
+Concomitant strong CYP3A4 inhibitors (eg, ketoconazole): not recommended.
+Caution with moderate CYP3A4 inhibitors (eg, erythromycin), strong (eg, paroxetine) or moderate (eg, terbinafine) CYP2D6 inhibitors, or a combination of both CYP3A4 and CYP2D6 inhibitors.
 Do not use with other alpha-blockers.
 Potentiated by cimetidine.
-Dutasteride may be potentiated by moderate CYP3A4/5 inhibitors (eg, diltiazem, erythromycin).
-Tamsulosin may be potentiated by a concomitant combination of CYP3A4 and CYP2D6 inhibitors (eg, terbinafine).
+Dutasteride may be potentiated by CYP3A4/5 inhibitors (eg, ritonavir, diltiazem, verapamil, erythromycin).
 Caution with PDE-5 inhibitors (may increase orthostatic hypotension).
 Monitor warfarin.